-1. She Hated Kids.
+1. She Hated Kids

 Brontë came from an impoverished clergyman's family and was forced to earn a living with only a few options available to her.
-Unfortunately, two of them — teacher and governess — involved working with children, which she loathed.
+Unfortunately, two of them — teacher and governess — involved working with children, whom she loathed.
 While a teacher at Roe Head School, she wrote in her journal, "I had been toiling for nearly an hour.
 I sat sinking from irritation and weariness into a kind of lethargy.
 The thought came over me: Am I to spend all the best part of my life in this wretched bondage, forcibly suppressing my rage at the idleness, the apathy and the hyperbolic and most asinine stupidity of these fat headed oafs and on compulsion assuming an air of kindness, patience and assiduity? ....
 Just then a dolt came up with a lesson.
 I thought I should have vomited."

-2. She Lost Many Teeth.
+2. She Lost Many Teeth

 This was not an uncommon condition in those days, but Brontë apparently made an impression.
 Gaskell described Brontë to a friend this way in a letter: "She is underdeveloped, thin and more than half a head shorter than I ... [with] a reddish face, large mouth and many teeth gone; altogether plain."
 Two years after "Jane Eyre" was published, Brontë wrote to her friend Ellen Nussey in 1849, "I find I really must go to Mr. Atkinson the dentist [in Leeds] and ask him if he can do anything for my teeth."

-3. She Had a Beef with Jane Austen.
+3. She Had a Beef With Jane Austen